 Why 4×4 Vehicles Are Mandatory

 By now, you probably understand what an F-road is in Iceland.
-Rough tracks carved through lava, potholes big enough to swallow tires, steep inclines, and rivers that refuse to play nice.
+Rough tracks carved through lava, potholes big enough to swallow tires, rocks that can scrape the bottom of a car, steep inclines, and rivers that refuse to play nice.
 A two-wheel drive has no chance here.
 It bottoms out, loses traction, and leaves you stranded in the middle of nowhere.
 That is why the law says 4×4 only, and honestly, it is not negotiable.

 Recommended Car Models for F-Road Driving

-Here’s a no-nonsense look at five of the best choices from your 4x4 fleet.
+Here’s a no-nonsense look at five of the best choices from our 4x4 fleet.
 Each one has its strengths, and each is fully ready for Icelandic F-roads.

 Dacia Duster (manual)